Latest News

 Gold is now more affordable to overseas buyers due to the drop in the dollar index.

 Jigar Trivedi is a senior research analyst with Reliance Securities.
-He said, "There are concerns about the U.S. economic situation because of the weak numbers, and that the dollar index remains the main focus."
+He said, "There are concerns about the U.S. economic situation because of the weak numbers, and that the main focus continues to be on the dollar index."

 Last week, data showed that the U.S. economy lost jobs in October.
 These losses were in the retail and government sectors.

-A survey released on Friday showed that the U.S. consumer confidence fell to its lowest point in almost 3-1/2 years early in November due to concerns over the economic impact of the longest government shutdown ever.
+A survey on Friday showed that the U.S. consumer's sentiment dropped to its lowest level for nearly three-and-a half years early in November due to concerns over the economic impact of the longest government shutdown ever.

 The U.S. Senate passed a bill on Sunday that would reopen federal government offices and end the shutdown of 40 days.